How your success depends on the right question

-Do you remember when you were a young child at school and you were asked what you would like to become when you grow up?
+Do you remember when you were a young child at school, and your teacher asked you what you would like to become when you grow up?

-I don’t know what your answer was, but whatever you said, did you actually make it?
+I don’t know what your answer was, but whatever you said, did you make it?

-When we are young we don’t really know what it means to be a fireman, a train driver, a teacher or any other job for that matter.
-We just have something in our head, some sort of a story that sounds really cool and we go with it.
+When we are young, we don’t know what it means to be a fireman, a train driver, a teacher or any other job for that matter.
+We have something in our head; some story that sounds cool and we go with it.

 As we grow up life starts to happen.
-We start developing our fears, our restrictions and we put ourselves in some sort of a box which puts a label on who we are and what we can do.
+We start developing our fears, our restrictions and we put ourselves in some box and put a label on it describing who we are and what we can do.

-I don’t really know why we’re asking this question to young children in the first place.
-Maybe it is more for the pleasure of the parents than for the children.
-I don’t really know.
-(Ohhh, my child wants to live on Mars, I am so proud!!!!)
+I don’t know why we’re asking this question to young children in the first place.
+Maybe it’s more for the pleasure of the parents than for the children: ‘Oooh, my child wants to live on Mars, I am so proud!!!!’

 What I do know is that this kind of question is the wrong question to ask.

-Lets say you really want to become a train driver as a child, but when you grow up you realise that it isn’t really for you and you would never make the kind of money you would like to make.
+Let’s say you want to become a train driver as a child, but when you grow up, you realize that it isn’t really for you and you would never make the kind of money you would like to make.
 It might even be that there are no train drivers anymore because technology has taken over that job.

-I personally think these kind of questions don’t make any sense.
-They are far to fixed and restrictive and based on so many changing factors.
+I think these questions don’t make any sense.
+They are far too fixed and restrictive – and based on so many changing factors.

 The reaction from the young children was amazing.
-They started talking about the problems they face in their life and how they would solve it.
-The solutions weren’t single jobs, but a whole bunch of actions and ideas.
+They started talking about the problems they face in their life and how they would solve them.
+The solutions weren’t specific jobs, but a whole bunch of actions and ideas.
 There was something for everyone.

-Isn’t it funny how asking a different questions puts a very different aspect to the same thing.
+Isn’t it funny how asking different questions puts a very different aspect to the same thing?
 If you think about your work, your job or your business, ask yourself: ‘What problem am I solving?’

-It opens up so many options and possibilities how this could be done.
-They are only limited by your skills and talents and not by some box that was defined by someone else (or yourself for that matter).
+It opens up so many options and possibilities for how you could do this.
+It is only limited by your skills and talents and not by some box that was defined by someone else (or yourself for that matter).
 And your skills are not limited by what you know now because you can learn anything you want to learn.

 The point is to look for a cause and not for a job.